aospapp/aosp/external/fsverity-utils/README.md

     # (requires keyctl v1.5.11 or later):
     keyctl restrict_keyring %keyring:.fs-verity

-    # Optionally, require that all fs-verity files be signed:
+    # Optionally, require that all verity files be signed:
     sysctl fs.verity.require_signatures=1

     # Now set up fs-verity on a test file:
     md5sum file
-    fsverity setup file --signing-key=key.pem --signing-cert=cert.pem
+    fsverity sign file file.sig --key=key.pem --cert=cert.pem
-    fsverity enable file
+    fsverity enable file --signature=file.sig
+    rm -f file.sig
     md5sum file
 ```

-By default, it's not required that fs-verity files have a signature.
+By default, it's not required that verity files have a signature.
 This can be changed with `sysctl fs.verity.require_signatures=1`.
-When set, it's guaranteed that the contents of every fs-verity file
+When set, it's guaranteed that the contents of every verity file has
-has been signed by one of the certificates in the keyring.
+been signed by one of the certificates in the keyring.

 Note: applications generally still need to check whether the file
-they're accessing really is a fs-verity file, since an attacker could
+they're accessing really is a verity file, since an attacker could
-replace a fs-verity file with a regular one.
+replace a verity file with a regular one.

 ## With IMA